metacpan/metacpan-cpan-extracted/distros/G/Graphite-Simple/README.md

 ####   $class->new(\%options)
     It's a class constructor.
 Takes a hash reference as argument.
+    The possible keys of this hash are described below.

 #####   enabled
         By default this option equals to 0.
 The connection to Graphite host will be established if this value is true.

+        If value is 0, then it will be still possible to collect mertrics in internal or public structures.
+But you won't allowed to send them to Graphite server via native "send_bulk" method.
+In this case you can use "send_bulk_delegate" method to do this work by other code.

 #####    host
         Sets the hostname or IPv4 address of Graphite server.
 This option is